mstama/Merchant/README.md

 * Models
   * Command    : Meaningful information used to perform actions.
-  * RomanNumber: Representation and meta-data of roman numbers.
+  * RomanDigit : Representation and meta-data of roman numbers.
 * Services
   * Converters : Responsible for converting the different number formats.
   * Parser     : Responsible for creating commands from the user input.